 The holiday locations of Valle Aurina, Valle di Anterselva, Arabba, Cortina, Val d’Ega, Valle Isarco, Val di Fassa, Val Badia, Val Gardena, Val Casies, Alta Pusteria, Plan de Corones, Sciliar, Sesto and Val di Fiemme all offer lot of sights for visitors interested in culture.

 Numerous tourist attractions such as museums, churches, chapels, monuments and ruins of times gone by, ensure that your stay is a special one even away from the hiking trails and skiing areas.
-Magnificent fortresses and castles that artfully blend into the unique natural landscape of the UNESCO World Heritage Site, are popular trip destinations for the whole family.
+Magnificent fortresses and castles, that artfully blend into the unique natural landscape of the UNESCO World Heritage Site, are popular trip destinations for the whole family.

 Experience the various cultural offerings available in your holiday region and enjoy unforgettable days in the Dolomites.

-A selection of the most beautiful sights in the Dolomites:
+A selection of the most beautiful sights:

 The Museum de Gherdëina in Ortisei, Val Gardena